-- (a) Buildings shall not create uncomfortable or unsafe wind conditions in the public domain which exceeds the Acceptable Criteria for Environmental Wind Conditions. - (b) Locate or design outdoor areas to ensure places with high wind level are avoided. - (c) All applications for buildings over 5 storeys in height shall be accompanied with a wind environment statement.
-For buildings over 9 storeys and for any other building which may be considered an exposed building shall be accompanied by a wind tunnel study report (refer to Annexure E1-1). - (d) Acceptable criteria for environmental wind conditions:
+- (a) Buildings shall not create uncomfortable or unsafe wind conditions in the public domain which exceeds the Acceptable Criteria for Environmental Wind Conditions. - (b) Locate or design outdoor areas to ensure places with high wind level are avoided. - (c) All applications for buildings over 5 storeys in height shall be accompanied with a wind environment statement, unless a wind tunnel study is required.
+For buildings over 9 storeys and for any other building which may be considered an exposed building, applications shall be accompanied by a wind tunnel study report (refer to Annexure E1-1). - (d) Acceptable Criteria for Environmental Wind Conditions: